ElmoNeedsArson/Obsidian-3D-embed/README.md

 This codeblock will allow you to modify settings for this block only.
 If you want settings to be generally applied to all scenes you embed you should go to the settings tab.

 ## Minimal Configuration
-A codeblock should minimally contain these values:
+A codeblock should minimally contain these values per scene:
 ```JSON
 "models": [
    {"name": "Airship.glb", "scale": 0.7, "position": [0, 0, 0], "rotation": [0, 0, 0]}